Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 Some examples of subjects that I have come across and become fascinated in include:

-I strongly believe that the more input you collect, the more output you can connect.
+I firmly believe that the more input you collect, the more output you can connect.
 That's the core of having original and innovative ideas.
-Get in touch if you're interested to chat, and maybe share an adventure or two.
+Being Disabled, I have a sixth sense of observation and, as such, an obligation to explore topics that aren’t just safe and cosy but things that are uncomfortable and sometimes scary.
 "I want to discourage you from choosing anything or making any decision simply because it is safe.
 Things of value seldom are." — Toni Morrison

 Onwards and Upwards!